luojiebin/luojiebin.github.io/_posts/2017-07-18-Use-Python-Collections-the-Right-Way.md

 ```
 Tuple packing and unpacking can be used with function arguments, that is how functions with a variable number of arguments work.

+## dict
-**dict** can be viewed as a dictionary with a collections of key-val pairs, it can be used as a hash table.
+Dict can be viewed as a dictionary with a collections of key-val pairs, it can be used as a hash table.
 Its key must be hashble and has a special method `__hash__` which converts the key to a hash.
 It's unsorted and will return items in random order when iterating.
 Thanks to the hash mechanism, `get`, `set` and `delete` have O(1) time complexity and it's really fast.
 However, when deleting items from a dict, its memory won't be actually resized automatically.
 To work around this issue, you can recreating the dictionary.
 Operations such as `copy` and `insert` recreat the dict internally to be memory efficient.

+## set
-**set** is like a **dict** without values.
+Set is like a **dict** without values.
 It's often used to perform membership testing with the operator `in` because the time complextiy is O(1) then.
 Furthermore, it can be use like a set in math with `&`, `|`, `^`, `-`, `>`, `<`.
 The set function takes a sequence as argument.
 ```python
 >>> foo = set([0, 1, 2, 3])
 >>> bar = set('bugs')